Supplement: ODE Plugin Explanation¶

 setExtraJoints(simImpl->flipYZ);

-// Sets the virtual joints.
+// Set virtual joints.

 setTorqueToODE();

-// This sets the torque of the ODEBody object.
+// Set torques to the ODEBody object.

 sensorHelper.initialize(body, simImpl->timeStep, simImpl->gravity);